Sum02dean/MLG/README.md

 ## Data
 The project data should be unzipped into `/task_1/data`.
 For example, the X1 dataset train info should be available at `/task_1/data/CAGE-train/X1_train_info.tsv`.

+We're using the human reference genome version hg38.
+It should be downloaded into the folder `data` from `https://s3.amazonaws.com/igv.broadinstitute.org/genomes/seq/hg38/hg38.fa`.